-- 3.17 The asset beta provides an allowance for systematic risk faced by shareholders.
-Systematic risk measures the extent to which the returns of a company fluctuate relative to the equity returns in the stock market as a whole.
-Systematic risk cannot be diversified away by holding a portfolio of shares in different companies.23 - 3.18 The SRP provides an ex ante allowance for non-systematic risk associated with asset stranding.
-We have therefore discussed the SRP in the context of the broader discussion of asset stranding below. - 3.19 While the Manual does not specify a review year for the Post Tax Market Risk Premium (PTMRP), also known as the tax-adjusted market risk premium (TAMRP), we have also commented on this input to the cost of capital in a separate section below.
+- 3.19 The SRP provides an ex-ante allowance for non-systematic risk associated with asset stranding.
+We have therefore discussed the SRP in the context of the broader discussion of asset stranding below. - 3.20 While the Manual does not specify a review year for the Post Tax Market Risk Premium (PTMRP), also known as the tax-adjusted market risk premium (TAMRP), we have also commented on this input to the cost of capital in a separate section below.